 This is just one of the ways that Jefferson Health was able to take advantage of the Progress Health Cloud to speed up innovation.
 Check out their full story, or learn more about what Progress Health Cloud can do for you here.

-Jacqueline is a product marketer for Kinvey and Progress Health Cloud.
-She focuses on showcasing all the innovative things our customers are doing with our products and how they are disrupting their own industries.
-To stay in touch with Jacqueline head to Twitter or LinkedIn.
+Jacqueline was formerly a product marketer for Kinvey and Progress Health Cloud.
+Her work focused on showcasing all the innovative things our customers are doing with our products and how they are disrupting their own industries.